Go Topless Day: Events

-In 2008, the first Go Topless Day was organized.

-In 2009, National Go Topless Day was celebrated on August 23 in the United States.
+The first Go Topless Day was organized in 2007.

 In 2011, Go Topless Day in the US was held on August 24.
-Protesters, both men and women, participated in rallies held in twelve U.S. states, including California, New York and North Carolina.
-Women who participated in the celebration used either fake latex nipples or pasties to cover their nipples and avoid arrest due to laws in some states that prohibit women from showing their areola and nipples in public.
+Protesters, both men and women, participated in rallies held in thirty cities across twelve U.S. states, including California, New York, Women who participated in the celebration used either fake latex nipples or pasties to cover their nipples and avoid arrest due to laws in some states that prohibit women from showing their areola and nipples in public.
 The protesters displayed signs that read "Men and women have nipples.
 Why should women hide theirs?" and "Equal topless rights for all or none".
 Many men who joined the demonstration wore bras and bikinis to protest against the double standard where men are allowed to go bare chested, but women are prohibited to go topless in public.

-In 2011, Go Topless Day was celebrated for the first time in Canada.
-The 2011 Canadian Go Topless Day rally was held in Toronto, Ontario, on August 28.
-Nearly twenty women went topless going from Queen Street East to Kew Beach on a pick-up truck sounding loudly the song "Revolution" by The Beatles.
+The same year saw Go Topless Day celebrated for the first time in Canada, with a rally in Toronto, Ontario, on August 28.
+Nearly twenty women went topless going from Queen Street East to Kew Beach on a pick-up truck playing the song "Revolution" by The Beatles.
 According to Diane Brisbois, the spokesperson for Go Topless Canada, "This is not a beauty contest.
 It is about freedom.
 We have support; there are many men who come to our events too."

-In 1996, the Ontario Court of Appeal overturned the 1991 conviction of Gwen Jacob, saying "there was nothing degrading or dehumanizing" about baring her breasts in public.
-The decision established the right of women in Canada to go topless in public.
+The right of women in Canada to go topless was established in 1996, when the Ontario Court of Appeal overturned the 1991 conviction of Gwen Jacob, saying "there was nothing degrading or dehumanizing" about baring her breasts in public.

-In 2011, topless women congregated in Bryant Park in New York City on Go Topless Day, while men mostly observed, 30 cities held demonstrations in the US.

-In 2013, Go Topless Day in the US was held on August 25 and marked the 6th anniversary of the event.
-There were demonstrations in 40 cities.
-Men who support the group's mission were asked to cover their nipples with pasties or bras.

-In 2014, Cities included Chicago, Illinois.
-Sonoko Tagami, an activist and participant, was ticketed for toplessness and fined a total of $140 based on a Chicago city ordinance.
-She intensely fought the ticket in court and it became a major case involving female toplessness in the United States.
+At a 2014 Go Topless Day rally in Chicago, participant Sonoko Tagami was ticketed for toplessness and fined a total of $140 based on a city ordinance.
+Tagami sued the city, arguing that the law was unconstitutional under both the Equal Protection Clause of the Fourteenth Amendment and the freedom of speech protections of the First Amendment; the suit was dismissed by the court.
+Tagami appealed the dismissal, but it was upheld by the Seventh Circuit Appellate Court; Tagami petitioned the Supreme Court for a writ of certiorari, but the petition was denied, upholding the dismissal.

-As of 2020 there have been 13 Go Topless Days, with the event being held in the last week of August each year.

-In 2025, pro-topless protesting took place in Switzerland, in first event organized by the group outside of North America.
+In 2025, pro-topless protesting took place in Switzerland, in the first event organized by the group outside of North America.